corbindavenport/imageshare/DEV.md

 ## Enable Plausible Analytics

 ImageShare can optionally use [Plausible Analytics](https://plausible.io/) to track pageviews and uploads.
-The collected data includes pageviews, upload events (not the contents of the upload), and the upload method.
+The collected data includes pageviews, upload events, and the upload method.
 The analytics is handled server-side, using the client's user agent and IP address.
+Analytics does not contain any data about the contents of the upload.

 To get started, [create a website in Plausible](https://plausible.io/sites/new).
 The Plausible domain doesn't have to match the actual site URL.